tesshuflower/samples/policy/README.md

 is propagated to this cluster for a restore operation.

 This cluster restores applications backup.

 Make sure the `hdr-app-configmap`'s restore resource settings are properly set before applying this policy.

 This policy is enforced by default.

+The  policy also informs on any restore configuration error.

 This policy creates a velero restore resource to all managed clusters with a label `acm-pv-dr=restore`.
 The restore resource is used to restore applications resources and PVs